Post

 Transformation to Separable Form

-In some cases, it’s possible to transform a non-separable ordinary differential equation into a separable one by introducing a new unknown function for $y$.
+In some cases, differential equations that are not separable can be made separable by introducing a new unknown function of $y$.

 \[y'=f\left(\frac {y}{x}\right).\]

-When solving such an ordinary differential equation, if we let $y/x=u$, then
+When solving such a differential equation, if we let $y/x=u$, then:

 \[y=ux,\quad y'=u'x+u\]